Hoces del Cabriel, the river on its pass through Cofrentes, Valencia

 • Cultural information

 Agriculture is the region’s main economic engine, especially the production of wine, almonds, olives and cereal sowing.
-You can visit the prehistoric cave paintings, declared a UNESCO World Heritage Site, at Villar del Humo (Cuenca), and in most of the municipalities you can find traces of their medieval past, with fortresses and city walls, in places like Moya, Enguídanos and Cañete (Cuenca) and a multitude of archaeological sites, such as the ancient Iberian city located on the hill of Los Villares, close to Caudete de las Fuentes (Valencia).
+You can visit the prehistoric cave paintings, awarded the World Heritage designation by the UNESCO, at Villar del Humo (Cuenca), and in most of the municipalities you can find traces of their medieval past, with fortresses and city walls, in places like Moya, Enguídanos and Cañete (Cuenca) and a multitude of archaeological sites, such as the ancient Iberian city located on the hill of Los Villares, close to Caudete de las Fuentes (Valencia).
 The Mudéjar art in the province of Teruel is also well worth visiting.

 • Environmental information